Iansutherland/ExtClipboard/Readme.md

 ## This solution contains an application that attempts to extend the Winodws Clipboard

--Captures clipboard items and saves them in Redis -Allows user to paste anyting from the extended clipboard
+-Captures clipboard items and saves them in Redis -Allows user to paste anything from the extended clipboard

 ## [Redis](https://redis.io/commands/)
 I'm running Redis in a docker container